Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Regional Opposition to Biden Approach

-The Gulf states that objected to the deal vehemently oppose the United States reversing Trump’s “maximum pressure” campaign and rejoining the agreement.
+The Gulf states that objected to the deal vehemently opposed the United States reversing Trump’s “maximum pressure” campaign and rejoining the agreement.
 Prince Turki Al Faisal Al Saud, the former head of Saudi Intelligence and chairman of the Saudi King Faisal Center for Research and Islamic Studies, said, “Mr. President-elect, do not repeat the mistakes and shortcomings of the first deal.
 Any non-comprehensive deal will not achieve lasting peace and security in our region.”
 He added, “Iranian disruptive regional behavior in Iraq, Syria, Yemen, Lebanon, and Saudi Arabia, by attacking, directly and indirectly, the oil installations, is as much of a threat as is its nuclear program.”

 Saudi Foreign Minister Prince Faisal bin Farhan has said the Gulf states expect to be consulted before any new agreement is negotiated.
 “I think we’ve seen as a result of the after-effects of the JCPOA that not involving the regional countries results in a buildup of mistrust and neglect of the issues of real concern and of real effect on regional security.”